ftrotter/ZZermelo/documentation/Card.README.md

 * the cardWidth() function sets the default width of every card (which you can control with data by including a card_width in the report.
 Both of these will support valudes that belong in a "style" parameter of the card div.
 Like style='width: 200px' or style='width: 80%'.
 In this case, you would return just '200px' or '80%' in either the cardWidth function or in the card_width data field below.

 ### Run an example
-To test if you have installed correctly, see if you have Zermelo Card urls in your route using artisan..
+To test if you have installed correctly, see if you have ZZermelo Card urls in your route using artisan..
 ```
-./artisan route:list | grep ZermeloCard
+./artisan route:list | grep ZZermeloCard
 ```

 You should see 3 different routes in the result... if you see nothing.. something has gone wrong...